prelude657/rio-blogger-app-ui/README.md

 # rio-blogger-app-ui
-This will be the repository for the Rio blogger app I am making for SWDV 691
+This will be the repository for the Rio blogger UI demo, Wireframes and Proposals to stakeholders

 OVERVIEW